How Many Men Are Bald? Global Facts and Stats

 Key Takeaways

-• One in four men shows signs by 25, and over 50% by 50, based on long-running prevalence studies.
+• One in four men shows signs by 25, and over 50% by 50, according to long-running prevalence studies published in the International Journal of Trichology and the British Journal of Dermatology.

-• Male pattern baldness accounts for roughly 95% of hair loss in men, driven by genetics and dihydrotestosterone DHT.
+• Male pattern baldness accounts for roughly 85% of male thinning cases, driven by genetics and dihydrotestosterone (DHT).

 • Early evaluation and treatment can slow progression or restore density, with options tailored to the degree of hair loss.